aws-deadline/deadline-cloud/CONTRIBUTING.md

 with you to design the change before you spend much of your time on it.
 If you want to create a draft pull request to show what you are thinking and then talk with us, then that works with us as well.

+We prefer that this package contain primarily features that are useful to many users of it, rather than features that are specific to niche workflows.
+If you have a feature in mind, but are not sure whether it is niche or not then please [open a feature request issue](https://github.com/aws-deadline/deadline-cloud/issues/new/choose).
+We will do our best to help you make that assessment, and posting a public issue will help others find your feature idea and add their support if they would also find it useful.

 ### Contributing via Pull Requests

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: